-The Norwegian Human Milk Study - HUMIS (project description)
+The Norwegian Human Milk Study - HUMIS (project description) - project description

 The “Norwegian Human Milk Study” (HUMIS) is a multi-center birth cohort of mother-child pairs.
 The aim of the study is to map the levels of environmental toxicants in breast milk, identify factors related to high levels, and see if there is regional differences.
 We will also study the relationship between environmental toxicants and the child’s health.
 The child’s birth weight and growth, neurodevelopment, infection tendency and allergy development are things we are studying.

 Breast milk is a unique source of nutrients for a child.
 It is carefully adapted to the infant’s nutritional needs, contains unique ingredients that promote the maturation of the gut, affects the intestinal flora, and protects the child from infections.
 In addition, it provides a unique bond between mother and child.

 Unfortunately, breast milk also contains contaminants.
 During pregnancy and during breastfeeding, the environmental toxicants transfers from the mother to the fetus/child.
 However, we know very little about the effects on the child’s health, nor much about what each individual can do to reduce their levels.
 WHO has requested such research to be done.